-Total expenses in all categories were approximately \$8.5 million, which is an increase over 2018 of 7.66%.
+Total expenses in all categories were approximately \$8 million, which is an decrease from 2019 of 6.11%.
 Police and Public Works are the largest expenses accounting for spending of approximately \$6 million.
 Careful budgeting and fiscal prudence aided in containing spending while services remained consistent.